modalitysystems/modalitysoftware-docs/twa/monitoring.md

 ## Monitoring by Modality (via PA Monitor) - Not using this script

-This can be configured for you by installing a monitoring agent on the Teamwork Analytics virtual machine.
+Modlaity can perform monitoring for customers by installing a monitoring agent on the Teamwork Analytics virtual machine.

+Modality will proactively monitor the Teamwork Analytics Service and let you know if any issues are encountered.
+This is our recommended approach to monitoring.

 Please reach out to software.support@modalitysystems.com to request this.
-Modality will proactively monitor the Teamwork Analytics Service and let you know if any issues are encountered.

 ## Custom Monitoring with a PowerShell Script (below)

-If you require your own monitoring solution, you can base it on the following Powershell Script.
+If you do not want Modality to monitor your install, and require an ability to monitor with your own solutionData , you can base it on the following Powershell Script.

 We would suggest you run the PowerShell script once daily, per scan (so you will need 4 instances of the script to cover all 4 scans).
 The scan it runs for can be configured by changing the "$ScanId" variable on the first line of the script.
 The scan IDs are as follows;